Amourspirit/grunt-build-include/doc/GruntOptions/text/whiteSpaceLine/noAction.md

 ## Text WhiteSpaceLine noAction

-`WhiteSpaceLine: 'noAction'` Default: Take no action.
+`WhiteSpaceLine: 'noAction'` Take no action.
 Whites space lines are included as any other line.